Professional Inline Skate Instruction for Kids and Adults

 “Noelle, My sisters, Anne Schreck and Julie Savelkoul, Sarah’s spouse, Ann Kools and I plan to attend the “Skate for Sarah” event on Saturday.
 Thank you for having this great event!”

-Excited to hear Sarah’s sisters would attend Skate for Sarah, Noelle invited the speed skating community on Sarah’s facebook page on the informal, seemingly formalizing local speed skating e-mail list time (many of whom Noelle has instructed, in order to spend time with her sisters and share Sarah stories with them.
+Excited to hear Sarah’s sisters would attend Skate for Sarah, Noelle invited the speed skating community on Sarah’s facebook page and to the local speed skating community via e-mail.

 With short notice, the following speed skaters arrived in support of Sarah: Melissa Dahlmann, Jeff Steltz, Connie Ecklund and Ovid Westin.
 Numerous others arrived to take lessons including Sarah Gutknecht’s work colleagues Minh Nguyen and Sue Richmond Johnson both former colleagues from Shriners Hospital.